-A student may withdraw from a course during the first week of the semester by informing the instructor, completing a withdrawal form that is co-signed by the student and the student's advisor, and submitting the signed form to the Student Services Center (or in Mesa, to a representative of the Student Services Center) within within the first week of the semester.
-A student may withdraw from a course from the second week through the tenth week only with the approval of both the instructor and the student's advisor.
-(The completed form must be returned to the Student Services Center by the end of the tenth week.)
-Thereafter, a student may withdraw from a course only for serious circumstances, as determined by the Department Chairperson or the Director/Coordinator of the appropriate graduate program in consultation with the instructor.
+A student may withdraw from a course during the first week of the semester by informing the instructor, completing a withdrawal form that is co-signed by the student and the student's advisor, and submitting the signed form to the program and the Registrar's Office within the first week of the semester.
+For withdrawal after the first week, see program specific processes for withdrawal.
+A student may withdraw from a course only for serious circumstances, as determined by the Department Chairperson or the Director/Coordinator of the appropriate graduate program in consultation with the instructor.
 A mark of "W" indicates an authorized withdrawal from the course.
 Students are advised that withdrawing from a course(s) may have financial implications; see sections on "Refunds" and "Withdrawal-Return of Financial Aid Funds" in this bulletin for more information.